 Building your website and website pages is like building a digital house.
 The structure needs to be a quality building if it’s going to meet the needs of the owner.
 The website needs to have a variety of pages that work together in the same way a house’s rooms work together to create a physical space that has a sense of functionality.
 As with a house, your “digital house” should look good and function properly based on the goals of your business.
 Similarly, you want your house and your “digital house” to be a place where guests feel at home—where their needs are met—so that they’ll come back regularly.

-It’s important for your business to take advantage of the internet and use the tools to take your home building or remodeling company to the next level.
+It’s important for your business to take advantage of the internet and use the tricks of the trade to take your home building or remodeling company to the next level.
 Invest the time into better SEO practices to help your business thrive in the age of digital media.
-Continue reading for a better understanding of what SEO is, why it matters, and how to implement i
+Continue reading for a better understanding of what SEO is, why it matters, and how to implement it.

 SEO is an acronym for Search Engine Optimization and is the general term used when exploring ranking factors on search engines such as Google, Bing and Yahoo.
 When thinking about SEO for your website, it is the practice of making updates and changes to your site to increase its visibility and readability to search engines.
 This practice also increases your ranking in organic search results, which means more users will see your website listed in organic search results when they search for key terms that are related to the content on your website.
 If you’d like to know more, visit How Your Home Building or Remodeling Business can benefit from SEO or keep reading.